Walther Wever (pilot): Squadron leader

 On 7 May 1944, Weaver was appointed Staffelkapitän (squadron leader) of 3.
 Staffel of JG 51, succeeding Lange who was transferred.
-Wever had already briefly led the Staffel from 15 to 30 August 1943 when Lange had been temporarily tasked with the leadership of I. Gruppe of JG 51.
 On 21 June, bombers of the Eighth Air Force on a shuttle bombing mission of Operation Frantic, attacked oil refineries south of Berlin before heading for the Poltava Air Base.
 The bombers were intercepted by elements of JG 51 led by Major Fritz Losigkeit.
 In this encounter, two of the escorting North American P-51 Mustang fighters were shot down, including one by Wever.
 (Note: According to Weal, Wever shot down a Boeing B-17 Flying Fortress bomber.)
 One of the P-51 fighters crashed near the Luftwaffe airfield at Babruysk where III.
 Gruppe of JG 51 was based.
 In its cockpit, a map of the Poltava Air Base was found.
 The Gruppenkommandeur (group commander) of III.
 Gruppe, Hauptmann Diethelm von Eichel-Streiber, sent the map to the headquarters of Luftflotte 6 (6th Air Fleet).
 This intelligence led to an attack by Luftwaffe bombers which destroyed 44 parked Boeing B-17 Flying Fortress bombers and damaged further 26.
-On 10 July, Wever was shot down and wounded in his Messerschmitt Bf 109 G-6 (Werknummer 410413—factory number) by Soviet Anti-aircraft artillery.
+On 10 July, Wever was shot down and wounded in his Bf 109 G-6 (Werknummer 410413—factory number) by Soviet Anti-aircraft artillery.
 Command of 3.
 Staffel was then passed to Oberleutnant Günther Josten.

 Although he lost a foot, Wever continued to fly and was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 28 January 1945 for reaching the final total of 44 victories.
 He was then transferred to Jagdgeschwader 7 (JG 7—7th Fighter Wing), the first jet fighter wing, where he received further training on the Messerschmitt Me 262 jet fighter.
 On 10 April 1945, having not scored another kill, Wever was shot down and killed in action by Allied fighters near Neuruppin.
 That day, the Luftwaffe lost a number of Me 262 pilots, including Hauptmann Franz Schall.
 The Americans dubbed this day the "great jet massacre".